ONSdigital/eq-survey-runner/README.md

 ## Internationalisation

-We use Crowdin to do internationalisation.
+We use flask-babel to do internationalisation.
 To extract messages from source and create the messages.pot file, in the project root run the following command.

 ```
 make translation-templates